pablo33/Gideon/README.md

  ** Notes: **

-Remember to set up _TRWorkflowconfig.py_ first with your paths and preferences.
+Remember to set up _GideonConfig.py_ first with your paths and preferences.
 Python3 is required to run the code.
 Tested on Ubuntu, it may not work properly in windows
 For the moment there is not a guide to setup this program, so ask me if you want to download and run it.